jmhuer/jmhuer.github.io/mini_book/docs/independent/thermal.md

 <br>

 Data labeling for object detection/segmentation is expensive to acquire.
-In this blog post we show we can sped up this proesses of labeling data for certain objects using a thermal camera, and standard computer vision techniques.
+In this post we show we can sped up this proesses of labeling data for certain objects using a thermal camera, and standard computer vision techniques.
 We can create mask or ROI annotations depending on annotations of interest.

 <br>